- Emergency Medicine

 As with all large metropolitan cities, Orlando provides multiple centers for fine shopping and dining.
 Because of the family oriented industries located in Central Florida, including Walt Disney World, Universal Orlando and Sea World, Orlando is ideal for family life.

-- Arnold Palmer Hospital for Children is the only hospital in Central Florida to rank as one of the “Best Children’s Hospitals” by U.S. News & World Report.
-In the 2012-13 rankings Arnold Palmer Medical Center ranked 27th in Orthopedics, 31st in Gastroenterology, and 47th in Cardiology & Heart Surgery.
+Arnold Palmer Hospital for Children is the only hospital in Central Florida to rank as one of the “Best Children’s Hospitals” by U.S. News & World Report.
+In the 2012-13 rankings Orlando Health Arnold Palmer Hospital for Children ranked 27th in Orthopedics, 31st in Gastroenterology, and 47th in Cardiology & Heart Surgery.
 Arnold Palmer Hospital was also ranked as a “Best Children’s Hospital” in 2011, 2010 and 2008

 Contact Medical Education: